damoxify/CLI/README.md

-# My CLI Application
+# CLI Application

-My CLI Application is a tool that allows you to manage users and posts.
+ CLI Application is a tool that allows you to manage users and posts.

 ## Installation